jagadeeshwithu/wilderhood.github.io/_posts/2015-06-13-Long jawed spider.markdown

 <p>This process can occur multiple times over a period of time.
 After the insemination, the female has the ability to retain the sperm mass outside of her uterus in a specialized structure, spermathecae, until her eggs are ready for fertilization.
 This enables her to lay several batches of eggs.
 It has also been observed that the mating process can last as long as ten hours in some of the Tetragnathidae species.</p>

 <p>That definitely seemed to be the case here.
-The spiders were busy, they tok no notice of me leaving them.</p>
+The spiders were busy, they took no notice of me leaving them.</p>